MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office2016/security/protected-view.md

 ## Add files to the list of unsafe files

 You can use the **Specify list of unsafe locations** setting to add locations to the unsafe locations list.
 Files that are opened from unsafe locations are always opened in Protected View.
-The unsafe locations feature does not prevent users from editing a document.
-It only forces a document to open in Protected View before it is edited.
+The unsafe locations feature doesn't prevent users from editing a document.
+It only forces a document to open in Protected View before it's edited.
 This is a global setting that applies to Excel 2016, PowerPoint 2016, and Word 2016.

 <a name="store"> </a>

 ## Add trusted Microsoft Store applications

 In Windows 8.1 and later versions of Windows, the operating system automatically adds the Internet Zone identifier to files that are edited by Microsoft Store applications.
-As a result, such files will open in Protected View when opened in Office 2016.
+As a result, such files open in Protected View when opened in Office 2016.

-In Office 2016 you can specify trusted Microsoft Store applications.
+In Office 2016, you can specify trusted Microsoft Store applications.
 This enables specific files that are edited by these applications to bypass Protected View when opened in Office 2016.
 By default, this list of trusted Microsoft Store applications includes Word Mobile, Excel Mobile and PowerPoint Mobile.
-Users with local administrator privileges or Enterprise Administrators can add additional Microsoft Store applications to this list by adding the Microsoft Store Package Family Name (PFN) to the following registry key:
+Users with local administrator privileges or Enterprise Administrators can add more Microsoft Store applications to this list by adding the Microsoft Store Package Family Name (PFN) to the following registry key:

 HKEY_CURRENT_USER\Software\Microsoft\Office\Common\Security\TrustedStoreApps\